bestfocus/cal_xgb_proba/README.md

 # cal_xgb_proba
-Calculate xgboost probability by using a simple example.
+This program is for calculating xgboost probability by using a simple example.

 # Contents